k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

-# Task - Entity Subset
+# Task — Entity Subset

-The entity subset must be defined for any task that either extracts entities from the source environment or gets the pre-extracted/pre-generated entities from the Test Data Store.
-The subset defines the **entities selection method**.
+The **subset** component specifies how entities are selected for task processing — that is, it defines the **method for selecting entities**.
+Therefore, an entity subset must be set for any task that either extracts entities from the source environment or retrieves the pre-extracted or pre-generated entities from the Test Data Store.

 The following selection methods are available: